openml/openml-python/CONTRIBUTING.md

 a web browser.
 See the ``README`` file in the ``doc/`` directory for more information.

-For building the documentation, you will need to install a few additional dependencies and work on unix:
+For building the documentation, you will need to install a few additional dependencies:
 ```bash
 $ pip install -e .[examples,docs]
 ```